InnovateForVegas/doc-org-howtos/doc/en/naming.md

 “There are only two hard things in Computer Science: cache invalidation and naming things.”—Phil Karlton

-This is arguably applicable to nearly everything, from naming a child to naming a product to naming a company to naming a new start in a galaxy far, far away.
+This is arguably applicable to nearly everything, from naming a child to naming a product to naming a company to naming a new star in a galaxy far, far away.
 Naming things can have contextual implications, cultural and linguistic implications, and regular old legal implications.
 They can also inform, or confuse, depending on which name you choose related to other names adjacent, in the present or in the future.

 As with most things, there are various opinions when it comes to naming conventions, not to mention how best to express which version of that thing is available or in use or coming soon.
 For the sake of clarity, and to remove another few potential choices to make, we have some lines drawn in the sand regarding these two critically useful notions.